Personal, Social, Health and Citizenship Education

 Religious Education (Key Stage 4)

 All students in Year 10 and 11 will receive their Compulsory Religious Education via a series of dedicated assemblies and lesson time within PSE, co-ordinated by the teacher in charge of Religious Education.
+In addition, a number of Tutor Time sessions each half term will be devoted to exploring a Thought for the Day, delivered by tutors and, occasionally, a specialist RE teacher.

 Students who wish to study GCSE Philosophy and Ethics of Religion will need to choose the subject as one of their options.